Ugly (Sugababes song): Chart performance

-"Ugly" entered the UK Singles Chart at number three on 11 December 2005 ― for the week ending dated 17 December 2005 ― with sales of 21,107, becoming the Sugababes' second consecutive top-three single.
-The song spent four weeks in the chart's top-ten and 15 weeks on the chart overall.
-"Ugly" has sold 170,000 copies in the UK and ranks as the group's seventh best-selling single in the country.
-"Ugly" debuted and peaked at number seven on the Irish Singles Chart, becoming the Sugababes' second consecutive top-ten single in Ireland.
+"Ugly" entered the UK Singles Chart at number three on 11 December 2005 ― for the week ending dated 17 December 2005 ― with sales of 21,107, becoming the Sugababes' second consecutive top-three single and their tenth top ten hit overall.
+The song spent four weeks in the chart's top-ten and 20 weeks on the chart overall.
+"Ugly" had sold 170,000 copies in the UK and ranks as the group's seventh best-selling single in the country as of 2010, and has since been certified silver for sales of over 200,000 units.
+"Ugly" debuted and peaked at number seven on the Irish Singles Chart, becoming the Sugababes' sixth top ten single in Ireland.
 The song peaked at number four in Denmark, becoming the Sugababes' fourth top-five single in the country.
-"Ugly" also reached number seven in Hungary and the Netherlands, earning the Sugababes their second consecutive top-ten single in both countries.
+"Ugly" also reached number seven in Hungary and the Netherlands, earning the Sugababes their fourth top ten hit in the former and their seventh one in the latter respectively.

 "Ugly" also became a commercial success in many other European countries.
 The single number eight in the Czech Republic and Finland, and number nine in Norway.
 In Belgium, the song reached numbers eight and 13 on the Wallonia Ultratip and Flanders Ultratop charts, respectively.
 "Ugly" attained top-twenty positions in Austria, Sweden and Switzerland; it charted at number 26 in Germany and number 68 in Slovakia.
 "Ugly" also achieved success outside of Europe.
-In New Zealand, it entered the chart at number seven and peaked at number five two weeks later, becoming the Sugababes' second consecutive top-five single in the country.
+In New Zealand, it entered the chart at number seven and peaked at number five two weeks later, becoming the Sugababes' second consecutive top-five single in the country and their fourth one overall.
 It remained in the chart for 16 weeks.
 In Australia, "Ugly" debuted at number 16 and peaked at number 13 on its fourth week on the chart, becoming their second-best performing single in the country.